codedge/statamic-magiclink/DOCUMENTATION.md

 *  `{{ magiclink:login-link }}`: Displays a completely rendered `a` tag.
 For customizing the html, see [Customization](#Customization).
 *  `{{ magiclink:login-route }}`: Return the route to the magic link form.
 Use this with your own markup.

+## Allowed addresses

+You can define which users can request magic links.
+The default is, that all users that have a CP user account can request a magic link.

 ## Permissions

 The access to settings of MagicLink can be restricted to certain users.
 When navigation to _Permissions_ inside the